ONLINE COUNSELLING & TRAUMA INFORMED THERAPY

 MANY OF THE CHALLENGES YOU EXPERIENCE NOW MAY HAVE BEGUN AS WAYS TO HELP YOU SURVIVE DIFFICULT TIMES.

 When feelings or memories were too painful or unsafe, shutting down or going numb protected you from being overwhelmed.
-Detachment was a way to survive what felt unbearable at the time.
+Detachment was a way to survive what felt unbearable at the time, and online counselling can provide a safe space for trauma recovery.

 As children, it can feel safer to believe “I’m the problem” than to face the terrifying idea that the people we depend on might be wrong or unsafe.
 Blaming yourself creates an illusion of control — if you are the bad one, maybe you can change and avoid more hurt.
 This self-criticism may once have helped you feel safer and more connected to caregivers, even if it feels painful now.